This excellent article from Alex Tarnava, inventor of our AlkaWay Hydrogen tablets give everything you need to know about his dissolvable H2 tablets.

 Conclusion on the Side Effects of Hydrogen Water

-At this time, molecular hydrogen appears to have an incredibly high safety profile, although new information could change this perspective.
-New and larger trials are needed to confirm or clarify the existing information.
+At this time, molecular hydrogen has an incredibly high safety profile, although new information could change this perspective.
 Additionally, additives in the hydrogen water source need to be considered.
 These include products that may contain aluminium, which is a known neurotoxin that accumulates in the brain as we age, 21or even magnesium.
 Magnesium is a critical mineral — a cofactor in over 300 enzymatic reactions within the body — and the majority of the population is deficient in it.
 That said, magnesium must be consumed in moderation and does come with a small risk of side effects and contraindications.22

 1 http://www.jnmjournal.org/journal/view.html?doi=10.5056/jnm.2010.16.3.299